jparkington/Project-Gambit/Dev Scripts/to-do.md

 - Update README
 - Replace ply = NaN with 0 and then all ply = 0 centipawn_evaluation values should also be 0
 - Experiment with datasets and tables in pyarrow
-- Experiment with compression algorithms for faster reading and writing
+- Use brotli to avoid LFS for now